OWASP/www-chapter-kaithal/tab_speakers.md

 ## Speakers

-Would you like to speak on the upcoming OWASP SRM meetup?
+Would you like to speak on the upcoming OWASP Kaithal meetup?
 [Contact Us](mailto:piyush.bedi@owasp.org)

 **Email Format :**